-Baby skin is extremely delicate and susceptible to infections and damage.
-One common skin condition is eczema and it affects babies at a very young age.
-However, before dwelling further in the subject, it is important to understand what eczema actually is?
-Eczema is attributed to dry skin and rashes which can cause a lot of itchiness.
+Baby skin is extremely delicate, and it is susceptible to infections and damage.
+One common skin condition, eczema, can affect babies at a very young age.
+However, before dwelling further on the subject, it is important to understand what eczema actually is.
+Eczema is attributed to dry skin and rashes, which can cause a lot of itchiness.
 Put simply, it is a skin rash.

-Conflicting opinions regarding the causes are argued upon where on one hand it could be due to allergies and on the otherr it may be genetic.
-It is so common that it has been given various names such as dermatitis, atopic eczema or atopic dermatitis.
+Conflicting opinions regarding the causes are argued upon, where on one hand, it could be due to allergies, and on the other, it may be genetic.
+It is so common that it has been given various names such as dermatitis, atopic eczema, or atopic dermatitis.

-Various studies show that the incidence of contracting eczema is higher in the children who are below five years.
+Various studies show that the incidence of contracting eczema is higher in children who are below five years of age.
 However, it has now been established that apart from the genetic angle, eczema is a combination of dry skin and allergies.

 To understand why eczema occurs, we must understand what causes this skin condition.
-Most babies who develop these disorders are medically termed as atopic dermatitis baiesy.
+Most babies who develop these disorders are medically termed as having atopic dermatitis.
 Atopic means that the baby has genetically acquired the tendency to develop eczema, asthma or hay fever, and dermatitis means inflammation.

-Babies are prone to this skin disorder during their first year however, there is every possibility that they may outgrow it.
+Babies are prone to this skin disorder during their first year.
+However, there is every possibility that they may outgrow it.
 The inherent aspect of this malady is the fact that the skin pores have poor ability to prevent the skin from becoming dry.
-Consequently skinbecomes prone to infection.
-The infection is visible in terms of patches which are noticeable on the scalp, face, legs or back of the arm.
-Eczema cannot be cured but it can be controlled through treatment.
+Consequently, the skin becomes prone to infection.
+The infection is visible in terms of patches that are noticeable on the scalp, face, legs, or back of the arm.
+Eczema cannot be cured, but it can be controlled through treatment.

 Causes of Baby Eczema

 Researchers are still in debate as to what the cause of eczema is.
 Here are some of the possible causes: